deficollective/defiscan/src/content/protocols/ethena/usde.md

 ## Minting and Redeeming USDe

-The Ethena stablecoin protocol allows whitelisted users to mint and redeem `USDe` through a flow that combines off-chain quoting and on-chain order submission with final execution by Ethena servers using EOAs with roles `MINTER_ROLE` and `REDEEMER_ROLE` (see [table](#role-permission-inside-ethenaminting)).
+The Ethena stablecoin protocol allows whitelisted users to mint and redeem `USDe` through a flow that combines offchain quoting and onchain order submission with final execution by Ethena servers using EOAs with roles `MINTER_ROLE` and `REDEEMER_ROLE` (see [table](#role-permission-inside-ethenaminting)).

-The process begins off-chain, where a whitelisted user interacts with an Ethena-hosted pricing server to request a quote.
+The process begins offchain, where a whitelisted user interacts with an Ethena-hosted pricing server to request a quote.
 This quote reflects the amount of collateral to be deposited and the expected `USDe` to be received.
 Using this information, the user constructs and signs an EIP-712 order.
 The signed order includes the benefactor address, collateral asset and amount of `USDe` minted.

 A central server operated by the Ethena team validates this order.
 It ensures the collateral is eligible, that the order does not destabilize the system, and that the minting or redemption action complies with both global and per-asset block-level caps.
 These caps are enforced to prevent drastic changes in `USDe` supply and drastic collateral exposures, which could also destabilize the system.
+Since the checks are on central servers, these checks do not have to be strictly enforced due to the centralized nature of compute and control, in contrast if this checks were enforced through smart contracts, they can be strictly enforced.

-If all internal checks pass, the Ethena server submits the signed order on-chain by calling the `mint` or `redeem` function on the `EthenaMinting` contract.
+If all internal checks pass, the Ethena server submits the signed order onchain by calling the `mint` or `redeem` function on the `EthenaMinting` contract.
 The EOAs used by the server must hold the `MINTER_ROLE` to call `mint`, or the `REDEEMER_ROLE` to call `redeem` (see [table](#role-permission-inside-ethenaminting)).
 On `mint`, the collateral is transferred from the whitelisted user to the `EthenaMinting` contract and `USDe` is minted into the users address by calling `mint` on the `USDe` contract.
 The `EthenaMinting` contract is assigned as the minter in `USDe` and is therefore the sole entity able to issue new tokens.
 On `redeem`, `USDe` is burned and the corresponding collateral is released to the user.
 No cooldown period exists for redeeming.

 Multiple administrative permissions exist to modify this flow.
 The `DEFAULT_ADMIN_ROLE` in `EthenaMinting` can set or change the global mint and redeem caps using `setGlobalMaxMintPerBlock` and `setGlobalMaxRedeemPerBlock`.
 Furthermore, the `GATEKEEPER_ROLE` may call `disableMintRedeem`, which pauses all minting and redeeming operations.
 This function is designed to temporary preventing further minting or redeeming in the case of a vulnerability or instability.
 Users that have collateral deposited and are prohibited to access their collateral can lose funds if they have to sell it in the open market if the `USDe` trades below the collateral value.
 Restoring minting and redeeming functionality requires setting non-zero limits via the respective `setGlobalMaxMintPerBlock` and `setGlobalMaxRedeemPerBlock` functions which only can be executed by the `DEFAULT_ADMIN_ROLE`.